zvonler/SunriseIntakeForm/README.md

 This project contains the App Script (JavaScript) code for creating the Sunrise Homeless Navigation Center intake form from the contents of a Google Sheets document.
-The app script should be usable for other purposes simply by changing the document identifiers at the top to point at different sheets/forms.
+The app script should be usable for other purposes by following the documentation below.

 # Motivation